jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

         #4;                      // Wait two clock cycles
         start <= 1'b0;           // Deassert start to simulate single pulse
         #4;                      // Wait two more clock cycles for results
     end
 endmodule
 ```

-And we can run Simulation to check the code by clicking the ```Run Simulation``` under the ```SIMULATION``` and choose the first ```Run Behavioral Simulation```.
+We can run a Simulation to check the code by clicking the ```Run Simulation``` under ```SIMULATION``` and choosing the first ```Run Behavioral Simulation```.
 Here, the function of the ```clk``` is the same as the ```submit``` of the lab8.

 <div align=center><img src="imgs/v2/25.png" alt="drawing" width="1000"/></div>

-The multipican is 4 and the multipier is -7, then the result is -28.
+The multiplicand is 4 and the multiplier is -7, then the result is -28.

 <div align=center><img src="imgs/v2/26.png" alt="drawing" width="1000"/></div>

-The multipican is -2 and the multipier is 7, then the result is -14.
+The multiplicand is -2 and the multiplier is 7, then the result is -14.

 <div align=center><img src="imgs/v2/27.png" alt="drawing" width="1000"/></div>

-The multipican is 6 and the multipier is 5, then the result is 00111110, which is equal to the 30.
+The multiplicand is 6 and the multiplier is 5, then the result is 00111110, which is equal to the 30.

 <div align=center><img src="imgs/v2/28.png" alt="drawing" width="1000"/></div>

-The multipican is -6 and the multipier is -5, then the result is 30.
+The multiplicand is -6 and the multiplier is -5, then the result is 30.

 ### Implementation